 There are two quartz/halogen tubes on this heater and each of them consumes 500 Watts of electricity.
 Two switches at bottom-right side give users separate controls for both tubes, which is really impressive as it will help customers save electricity by only using one tube in case of moderate winters.

 This Bajaj heater is a perfect solution for rooms that are up to 400 sq. ft. in size.
 It offers powerful heating and can warm a room up within minutes.

 One issue I would like to talk about is of the reflective sheet.
 It is not good at resisting high temperatures and will damage over time.

 ► Turbo Quartz Room Heater

 This particular heater is a perfect option for those who have a really tight budget.
 I cannot think of a better room heater than this one.
 It offers everything you will need at just 990 rupees.

 Its Compact body makes the Turbo heater great for small rooms.
 It has a safety system that cuts the power supply if it happens to tip over during the usage.
 Like the Bajaj heater, this model also sports two heating rods.
 However, its heating power is not that impressive.
 These rods consume a total of 800 Watts of electricity, which would be good for power bill but not for heating big rooms.
 I would only recommend this product if you have a room smaller than 200 sq. ft.

-While the Turbo heater does come with 1 year warranty, it would be quite hard for people to get repair service from the company because of its limited service centres.
+While the Turbo heater does come with 1-year warranty, it would be quite hard for people to get repair service from the company because of its limited service centers.